-The Series Four-A1 Bonds are offered when, as and if issued by the Authority and accepted by the Underwriters named below subject to the approval of legality by Faegre & Benson, LLP, Minneapolis, Minnesota, Bond Counsel.
-Certain legal matters will be passed upon for the University by Moore, Costello & Hart, P.L.L.P., St. Paul and Minneapolis, Minnesota; and for the Underwriters by Holmes & Galey, Ltd., Minneapolis, Minnesota.
-Series Four-A1 Bonds are expected to be available for delivery to the Underwriters at DTC on or about March 21, 1996.
+The Series Four-A2 Bonds are being offered when, as and if issued and received by the Underwriters, subject to prior sale, to withdrawal or modification of the offer without any notice, and to the opinion as to validity and tax exemption of the Series Four-A2 Bonds by Faegre & Benson, LLP, Minneapolis, Minnesota, Bond Counsel.
+Certain legal matters will be passed upon for the University by Moore, Costello & Hart, P.L.L.P., of St. Paul and Minneapolis, Minnesota; and for the Underwriters by Holmes & Galey, Ltd., Minneapolis, Minnesota.
+It is expected that the Series Four-A2 Bonds in definitive form will be available for delivery to the Underwriters at DTC, on or about March 21, 1996.